 Upon receiving a degree in molecular and cellular biology, Remi Cohen realized that she preferred plant science and enrolled in the Viticulture and Enology program at U.C.
 Davis, where she received her Master’s Degree.
 Cohen subsequently completed her M.B.A. at Golden Gate University in San Francisco.

 Cohen has served as Vineyard Manager at Bouchaine Vineyards, Vice President of Operations at Merryvale Vineyards, as well as founding her own viticultural and winemaking consulting company called Vines to Wine.
-In 2012, Cohen went to work for Lede Family Wines and is now the Vice President and General Manager.
+In 2012, Cohen went to work for Lede Family Wines and is now the Chief Operating Officer.
 Cohen is an advocate of sustainable farming practices and has hosted lectures on sustainability and winegrowing at venues including U.C.
 Berkeley, U.C.
 Davis, Commonwealth Club, Society of Wine Educators, and the American Society of Enology and Viticulture.
 In addition to writing a column for Vineyard & Winery Management, Cohen is on the board of the Napa Valley Grapegrowers and the Stags Leap District Winegrowers Association.
 She was former President of the Napa Valley Vineyard Technical Group, and is on the scientific review board of the American Vineyard Foundation.
 Cohen is also a California licensed Pest Control Adviser and a Court of Master Sommelier Certified Sommelier.